Call Our Hotline: 732-813-3299

 Umbilical Catheter:

 After the umbilical cord is cut at birth, newborn babies have the short stumps of the cord remaining.
 Because the umbilical cord stump is still connected to their blood and circulatory system, a catheter (small flexible tube) can be inserted into one of the two arteries or the vein of the umbilical cord.
-Medications, fluids, and blood can be given through this catheter.
+Medications, fluids and blood can be given through this catheter.
 After placement of the umbilical catheter, X-rays are taken to check the location in the baby’s body.

-Pic Line:
+PICC Line: